Progressive Binarization - Pauli Correlation Encoding: a Continuation Method for Constrained Optimization: Progressive Binarization PCE

 Taken together, these results indicate that the observed performance gains cannot be attributed solely to the final value $\alpha_f$ achieved by the algorithm, but rather to the iterative evolution of $\alpha$ during the optimization process itself.

-Figure~\ref{fig: distribution of alphas} shows the distribution of final values $\alpha_f$ reached across all executions of the Iterative-$\alpha$ PCE.
+Figure~\ref{fig: distribution of alphas} shows the distribution of final values $\alpha_f$ reached across all executions of PB-PCE.
 No clear concentration around a specific value of $\alpha_f$ is observed.
 Instead, the distribution spans several orders of magnitude, ranging approximately from $10^{2}$ to $10^{4}$, with a subset of executions reaching values as large as $10^{6}$ and even up to $10^{16}$.
 Consistently, when inspecting the median value of $\alpha_f$ as a function of the constraint strength $c$ and graph size, no systematic trend emerges.
-This behavior indicates that the Iterative-$\alpha$ procedure does not converge toward a specific optimal value of $\alpha$, but rather explores a broad range of final parameters depending on the instance and execution.
+This behavior indicates that PB-PCE does not converge toward a specific optimal value of $\alpha$, but rather explores a broad range of final parameters depending on the instance and execution.
 Evaluating the performance of the PCE over this ensemble of final values provides a representative assessment of the behavior of standard PCE across a wide and heterogeneous range of $\alpha$.
-Table~\ref{tab: iterative_vs_final_alpha} summarizes the aggregated results obtained from all executions, reporting constraint satisfaction ratio $\varepsilon_c$, binarization, and cut size for both the Iterative-$\alpha$ PCE and the corresponding PCE($\alpha_f$).
+Table~\ref{tab: iterative_vs_final_alpha} summarizes the aggregated results obtained from all executions, reporting constraint satisfaction ratio $\varepsilon_c$, binarization, and cut size for both PB-PCE and the corresponding PCE($\alpha_f$).
 The results are unambiguous.
-The Iterative-$\alpha$ PCE achieves $100\%$ constraint satisfaction and full binarization across all tested graph sizes.
+PB-PCE achieves $100\%$ constraint satisfaction and full binarization across all tested graph sizes.
 In contrast, while the PCE consistently reaches binarized solutions, constraint satisfaction is achieved only in a fraction of the executions, decreasing from $53\%$ for small graphs down to $22\%$ for the largest instances.
 This degradation with graph size is consistent with the stagnation effects observed in the standard PCE analysis.
-Moreover, the Iterative-$\alpha$ PCE also yields superior solution quality, achieving smaller cut sizes overall.
+Moreover, PB-PCE also yields superior solution quality, achieving smaller cut sizes overall.